 … kinda hard task after having three coffees lol.

-While trying to run the whole system off a battery, I've noticed some voltage drops.
-I had to crank up a voltage a little bit because LCD didn’t sync correctly.
+While trying to run the whole system off a battery, I noticed some voltage drops.
+I had to crank up the voltage a little bit because LCD didn’t sync correctly.

 I chose a standard voltage step-up converter.